avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 spreading around to other places in the Avocado source tree.
-Other components with different and seemingly unrelated names, say the "resolvers" or the "spawners", are also pretty much about the N(ext)Runner and are not used in the current (default) architecture.
+Other components with different and seemingly unrelated names, say the "resolvers" or the "spawners", are also pretty much about the nrunner and are not used in the legacy architecture.

 Motivation
 ----------

 There are a number of reasons for introducing a different architecture and implementation.
-Some of them are related to limitations found in the current implementation, that were found to be too hard to remove without major breakage.
+Some of them are related to limitations found in the legacy implementation, that were found to be too hard to remove without major breakage.
 Also, missing features that are deemed important would be a better fit wihin a different architecture.

-For instance, these are the current limitations of the Avocado test
+For instance, these are the limitations of the Avocado legacy test
 runner:

 * Test execution limited to the same machine, given that the